 They both stepped back now moving as fast as they could backwards.
 Gaylord looked confused then furious.

 “Where are you going?
 I can help you.’
 His brows knitted together like mating caterpillars and his pale face seemed to turn transparent, the men turned tail and ran.
 Johannes was fitter and lighter than Admire and soon gained ground.
 Admire had a split second to decide.

 He didn’t have to outrun the ghost, just Johannes.

 ‘HEY!’ he shouted and Johannes turned, slowing.
 Admire jumped, kicking him in the stomach, he went down hard making an “Oomph” sound.
 Admire jumped over him and kept going, terror making his legs pump and feet fly.

-‘Hey!’
+‘Hey bastard!’
 Johannes shouted, then went quiet until Admire heard him scream.
 He ducked behind a fallen tree on the side of the road and tried to slow his breathing.
-Johannes screamed.
-Admire heard, screaming then dragging which slowly got further and further away.
-He was torn – go after Johannes or go get help.
-He left well aware that he was running through a black hell.
-He made good time getting back home.
+Johannes screamed again.
+Then heard dragging which slowly got further and further away.
+He was torn – go after Johannes or go get help, there wasn’t much choice really.
+He left well aware that he was running through a black hell and made good time getting back home.

-Admire told them that there was a stranger called “Gaylord” in the forest but the men were sceptical.
+Admire told them that there was a stranger called “Gaylord” in the forest but the men were skeptical.
 They searched for hours for poor Johannes but found no trace.